dphummel/Prompts/Prompt-Template.md

 # Mission
 - Goal you want to acheive
+- Role you want the chatbot to play

 # Context
 - Background information including why you need to achieve the goal